anton-kashnikoff/100-days-of-swift-projects/README.md

 ## Repository Structure

-- **Project 1: Storm Viewer**: Build an app to show a list of images and let users tap to view them in a detail view.
+- **Project 1: Storm Viewer**: An app to show a list of images and let users tap to view them in a detail view.
-- **Project 2: Guess the Flag**: Create a game to test users on their knowledge of world flags.
+- **Project 2: Guess the Flag**: A game to test users on their knowledge of world flags.
-- **Project 3: Social Media**: Build an app that allows users to share images with their friends.
+- **Project 3: Storm Viewer (with image sharing)**: An app to show a list of images and let users tap to view them in a detail view and share them.
 - **Milestone projects 1-3**:
 - **Project 4: Easy Browser**: Create a simple web browser using WKWebView.
 - **Project 5: Word Scramble**: Build a word game that challenges users to create words from a given set of letters.